 Items included in the financial statements of each entity in the Group are measured using the currency of the primary economic environment in which that entity operates (the "functional currency").
-The consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company are presented in RMB, which is the functional currency of the Company, its subsidiary companies and associated companies.
+The financial statements of the Group and the Company are presented in Renminbi, which is the functional currency of the Company, its subsidiary companies and associated companies.